 Parents’ (or caregivers’) involvement in the formal education — school related activities — of their children is crucial.
-Just helping them with their homework is not enough.
+Helping them just with their homework is not enough.

 Recognizing that, I volunteered to read to my little nephew’s class.